designwall/Awesome-WordPress-Plugins/readme.md

 The Plugins which are cited here will have various features and uses, scroll around a little bit to find what works for you.

+We hope that with this list you'll have an amazing resource which will help guide you in your WordPress development career.

+The plugins listed will cover every feature of WordPress.
+Not

 ## Table of Contents